What are ‘sectors’ in a stock market?

 - FMCG Sector

 FMCG companies are engaged in manufacturing products that we buy and use regularly.
-Such goods are utilized quickly.
-FMCG products guarantee a steady stream of income, which in turn leads to steady profits and thus a strong return on investment.
+Such goods are utilised quickly.
+FMCG products guarantee a steady stream of income, which leads to steady profits and thus a strong return on investment.

 - Hindustan Unilever

 - Britannia Industries

 - Procter & Gamble

 The FMCG sector is resilient to recession.
 So even during bad days for the wider economy, your neighbourhood grocery stores would be busy selling products of FMCG companies.

 Biologicals; Active Pharmaceutical Ingredients; Excipients; Vaccines; Cures for Regular and Rare Diseases – are just a few of the many products from the pharma industry.
 Thanks to the COVID-19 pandemic, the industry is gaining familiarity amongst investors.
 The industry is strictly regulated because the products are concerned with the well-being of global citizens.

 Pharmaceutical companies enjoy a special privilege: Unparalleled pricing powers.
 Needless to say, regulations are in place to counter irresponsible behaviour.

 In summary, sectors group several stocks based on similar business models, allowing investors to zoom in on a particular industry and identify a particular stock.
 The overload of information at the hands of investors eats up a lot of useful time.
 A sectoral approach to investing ensures investors spend valuable time on the right group before narrowing it down to the right stock.